nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 #### 8.2.1.2.
 Whenever I execute ntpd the daemon will only run for about 10 to 20 minutes.
 Do you have any idea why?

 `ntpd` expects that the system time has been set closely to the real time, for example by using `ntpdate`.
-If the reference time is significantly off, `ntpd` waits up to 20 minutes until it sets the time (See also [Q: 5.1.1.4.](NTP-s-algo.htm#Q-ALGO-BASIC-STEP-SLEW)).
+If the [reference time is significantly off](/ntpfaq/ntp-s-algo/#5114-what-happens-if-the-reference-time-changes), `ntpd` waits up to 20 minutes until it sets the time).

 However, if the time is off by more than some magic amount of roughly 20 minutes, `ntpd` refuses to set the system time, and it terminates instead.
 To confirm what is going on, look into syslog or into the logfile you configured!